puzzleos/stubby/README.md

 -rwxr-xr-x 1 user users 56K Oct 30 13:48 stubby.efi*
 ```

-Once you have successfully built "stubby.efi" you can combine it with your
+Once you have successfully built `stubby.efi` you can combine it with your
-Linux Kernel, initrd, and command line using the `stubby-smash` script.
+Linux Kernel, initrd, and command line using the included script as shown
+below:

 ```
-% ./stubby-smash
+% ./stubby-smash.1.sh
 usage: stubby-smash <kernel> <initrd> <cmdline> <output>

   Combine the <kernel>, <initrd>, and <cmdline> files into a